Rose Drift

 Drift roses are a cross between full-size ground cover roses and miniature roses.
 From the ground cover roses they inherited toughness, disease resistance and a spreading growth habit.
 From the miniatures, they inherited their well-managed size and free-flowering nature.
 They only grow 2 to 3 feet tall, with a generous spread of 4 feet or more.
 The low, spreading habit, colorful flowers and long blooming season make Drift roses a lower-maintenance alternative to bedding plants in flower beds.

-Product Cost, Delivery, Installation
+Costs, Delivery, and Installation